iAmHades/aliyunoss-webpack-plugin/README.md

   },
   plugins: [new AliyunossWebpackPlugin({
     buildPath:__dirname+'/build',
-    region: 'oss-cn-shanghai',
+    region: 'your region',
     accessKeyId: 'your key',
     accessKeySecret: 'your secret',
-    bucket: 'you bucket'
+    bucket: 'your bucket'
   })]
 }
 ```